 Caution: The number of operations stored in a script cannot be exceed 100,000.
 If there is an important number of actions to record, we recommend that you record several test scripts.
 Then, these scripts can be played one after the other if necessary.

-- Close the current applications that could affect the recording of the script (applications displaying a window every 5 minutes for example).
+- Close the current applications that could affect the script recording (applications displaying a window every 5 minutes for example).

 - Run the application to test.

-Caution: The position of the mouse cursor will be saved.
-Therefore, the Windows windows (file picker, directory picker, explorer, ...) must be handled via the keyboard keys only ([TAB], [Enter], ...).
+Caution: The position of mouse cursor will be saved.
+Therefore, the Windows windows (file picker, directory picker, explorer, ...) must be handled via the keyboard keys only (Tab, Enter, ...).

 WDTest allows you to replay an action performed by the mouse on a window even if the window is not positioned in the same place as when the test was recorded.
 For example, if a button found in a window was moved since the recording of a script that clicks this button, there is no need to record the script again.

 - WDTest allows you to replay the test scripts on any computer.
 However, we recommend that you record and run the test script on the same computer.
-Indeed, the execution of the script on another computer requires a setting similar to the one of initial computer (same screen resolution, same operating system, ...).
+Indeed, running the script on another computer requires a setting similar to the one of initial computer (same screen resolution, same operating system, ...).